anilkunwar/phi-nanotwin2025/plasticity_engineering_informatics/strain_rate_sensitivity/README.md

-# Strain Rate Sensitivity m
+# Inverse strain Rate Sensitivity m = 1/n (where n is strain rate sensitivity)

 ## How to download complete knowledge base of m of nanotwinned CU from arxiV database